StarChart-Labs/alloy/docs/Guava-Migration.md

 Charsets has not been implemented, as all values it presented are now provided within Java by java.nio.charset.StandardCharsets

+## Comparators

+- Guava: com.google.common.collect.Comparators
+- Alloy: org.starchartlabs.alloy.core.Comparators

+### Unchanged APIs

+- Comparators.isInOrder(Iterable, Comparator)
+- Comparators.isInStrictOrder(Iterable, Comparator)

+### Updated APIs

+- Comparators.emptiesFirst(Iterable, Comparator)
+  - The behavior of null values has been changed - Guava treats empty Optionals and null as the same, Alloy does not
+- Comparators.emptiesLast(Iterable, Comparator)
+  - The behavior of null values has been changed - Guava treats empty Optionals and null as the same, Alloy does not

+### Removed APIs

+- Comparators.least(int, Comparator)
+  - As of Java 8, this can be achieved via `Stream.sorted(Comparator).limit(int)`
+- Comparators.greatest(int, Comparator)
+  - As of Java 8, this can be achieved via `Stream.sorted(Comparator.reversed()).limit(int)`

+### Unimplemented APIs

+Guava Comparators also provides `Comparators.lexicographical`, however there does not appear to be a general use case for these.
+Issues/Pull requests accompanied by supporting arguments on why these are not overly-specialized are welcome

 ## Functions

 - Guava: com.google.common.base.Functions